 Like with any new incorporation into your regime, starting slow is important.
 While high-quality CBD products generally do not have side effects, everybody will react differently to CBD oil.
 Taking small amounts of CBD oil first is a good way of allowing your body to adjust, especially if you haven’t taken CBD products before.

-Ultimately, talking to your doctor about dosage is recommended since the effects of CBD will depend on your body composition and anxiety needs.
+Ultimately, talking to your GP about dosage is recommended since the effects of CBD will depend on your body composition and anxiety needs.

 Does CBD have side effects?